• Home

 The Difficult Airway: Developing a Consistent Approach

-Catherine Divingian MD, Tammy Ferro DO, and Dudith Pierre-Victor PhD
+Catherine Divingian, Tammy Ferro, and Dudith Pierre-Victor

 The primary objectives were to determine the best practices in managing difficult airways (DAs) and to generate a simplified algorithm for a consistent approach.
 Additional objectives included organizing a DA cart, and integrating the information into the electronic medical record (EMR).